mrcabbage972/mini-judge/README.md

 ```
 mini_judge --output_path <output_path>
 ```
+# Data Format
+All input data files are presumed to be in [jsonl](https://jsonlines.org/) format.

+The `candidate_answers` and `ref_answers` files should have each line as a json with an `answer` tag.

+Similarly, the questions file should have json lines with a `question` tag.

+All other tags will be ignored.

 # References
 Lianmin Zheng, Wei-Lin Chiang, Ying Sheng, Siyuan Zhuang, Zhanghao Wu, Yonghao Zhuang, Zi Lin, Zhuohan Li, Dacheng Li, Eric.
 P Xing, Hao Zhang, Joseph E. Gonzalez, & Ion Stoica.
 (2023).
 Judging LLM-as-a-judge with MT-Bench and Chatbot Arena [ArXiv](https://arxiv.org/abs/2306.05685).